 7. Seventh Generation Concentrated Baby Laundry Detergent

 As cute as babies are, let’s not deny that they are very messy creatures.
-Therefore, they require a top quality laundry detergent, but also, let’s not forget their sensitive skin.
+Therefore, they require a top-quality laundry detergent that takes their sensitive skin into consideration.

 No need to look further than the Seventh Generation Concentrated Baby Laundry Detergent.

 This is made to target tough baby stains from poop to their food.
-It’s made from 97% plant-based ingredients, free from synthetic fragrances, dyes and artificial brighteners.
+It’s made from 97 percent plant-based ingredients, free from synthetic fragrances, dyes, and artificial brighteners.
 This product prioritizes your baby’s delicate skin.

 - Great for cloth diapers.